benc-uk/smilr/kubernetes/cert-manager/readme.md

 # Enabling HTTPS with cert-manager
+This section briefly describes how to set up HTTPS for Smilr, using cert-manager and certificates issued by Let's Encrypt
+The information and configs are based on information taken from the Azure docs https://docs.microsoft.com/en-us/azure/aks/ingress-tls

 ## Important!
 Do not skip this part!
-- Change the email address in `issuer.yaml`
+- Change the email address in `issuer.yaml`, you can use any valid email address, just not mine!
-- Change the DNS names and domains sections of `certs.yaml`
+- Change the DNS names and domains sections of `certs.yaml` to match your domain

 ## Steps